Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 - Repels bugs and mosquitoes

-Marigold can sometimes result in an allergic reaction in forms of rash, itchiness, trouble breathing, and dizziness.
+Note: Marigold can sometimes result in an allergic reaction in form of rash, itchiness, trouble breathing, and dizziness.
 Seek medical attention if you notice any of the above or other effects.

 11. Cayenne Pepper